pruthvik-sheth/CMPE-258-Deep-Learning/Assignments/Assignment-1/README.md

 # AI Tools Integration Assignment

-This repository contains multiple tasks demonstrating the integration and usage of various AI tools and models.
-Each task is organized in its own directory for clarity and easy navigation.
+This repository demonstrates the integration and usage of various AI tools and models for different applications.
+Each task is organized in its own directory with complete documentation and demonstration videos.

 ## Project Structure

 ```
 ├── 01_deepseek_exploration/
+│   ├── DeepSeek_Image_Janus.ipynb
-│   ├── deepseek_janus_image_generation.ipynb
+│   ├── DeepSeek_Image_Information.ipynb
-│   └── deepseek_r1_conversation.ipynb
+│   └── DeepSeek_Text_to_Text_R1.ipynb
 ├── 02_bolt_fullstack/
 │   ├── source_code/
 │   └── demo_video.mp4